 And the final of our natural jet lag remedies is using white noise to fall asleep.
 My son and I love to listen to sounds of rain at bedtime when we’re jet lagged.
 It really helps us fall asleep when we’re having a hard time.
 You can find plenty of “rain sound” tracks on YouTube.

-In short, these strategies have helped us get out of jet lag faster.
+These strategies have helped us get out of jet lag faster.
 Some of these work for children as well.
 Like, for example: being outside, being active and taking a bath before bed (instead of the thermal cycle for adults).
 Whatever you do, don’t succumb to the temptation of daytime sleeping or staying indoors.
 Let sunlight and fresh air do their magic.

 P.S.
 We are not medical professionals, just seasoned travelers.
 So before you try some of our strategies (like the hot-cold-relax cycle), you might have to ask your doctor if it’s OK for you.